jcolot/timefli.es/README.md

 Visit the app at [timefli.es](https://timefli.es)

-This application uses geocoded tweets from the @timefli_es account and displays them on a timeline and on a map.
+This application uses geocoded tweets containing #timeflies hashtag and displays them on a timeline and on a map.

 ## Credits